scrapinghub/dateparser/docs/custom_detect_languages_func.rst

 .. note::

-    ``fastText`` is the fastest if faster,  more accurate and supports more languages.
+    From some tests we did, we recommend to use ``fastText`` for faster and more accurate results.

 Custom implementation
 =====================

-``dateparser`` allows the integration of any library you can implement any language detection library by wrapping it with a function accepting ``text`` and ``confidence_threshold`` and returning list of detected language codes in ISO 639 standards.
+``dateparser`` allows the integration of any library to detect the languages by wrapping them in a function that accepts ``text`` and ``confidence_threshold`` and returns a list of the detected language codes in ISO 639 standards.

 Wrapper for boilerplate for implementing custom language detections::